Curriculum & Method

 More from the Curriculum & method hub

-- Christian Homeschool Science Curriculum: The Complete 2026 Guide
+- Best Christian Homeschool Science Curriculum: The Complete 2026 Guide

-The best Christian homeschool science curricula compared: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.
+The best Christian homeschool science curricula compared for 2026: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.

-- Christian Homeschool Math Curriculum: The Complete 2026 Guide
+- Best Christian Homeschool Math Curriculum: The Complete 2026 Guide

 This guide is general information, not legal, tax, or financial advice.
 Confirm current rules with the Arizona Department of Education before acting.